 None of them really had a thing in common with the others except for the fact that they were compelled to rush to the city.
 It was a city most of them had never visited.
 In the course of normal events, they likely would never have gone there.
 However, their fevered expressions, frantic haste, and glazed eyes marked them as those set apart from the common walk of humanity.

 The fastest man alive was also rushing into Gotham City.
-His name was Wally West, although while wearing his colorful red costume, he used the celebrated name of the Flash.
+His name was Wally West, though whenever he wore his colorful red costume he used the celebrated name of the Flash.
 He carried a pretty blonde woman who held him tightly, looking grim and worried.
 Wally noticed Frances Kane’s expression.
-Since he knew her very well, it really didn’t take such an outward sign to indicate to Wally that the lovely blonde college student was very worried.
+Since he knew her so well, it really didn’t take much of an outward sign to signal Wally that the lovely blonde college student was very worried.
 He even knew what bothered the demure girl.
-He smiled and tried to make her forget her stress.
+Smiling, he tried to make her forget her stress.

-“Frances, I’ll buy you a We visited the Batcave, and all I got was a lousy T-shirt and utility belt,” he joked.
+“Frances, I’ll buy you a We visited the Batcave, and all I got was a lousy T-shirt and utility belt T-shirt,” he joked.

 She smiled.
 “Thanks, but I’m not big on any costumes, remember?”

-He nodded.
-She referred to her own powerful innate gift to control the forces of magnetism.
+The Flash nodded, knowing that she referred to her own powerful innate gift to control the forces of magnetism.
 She had no desire to use those gifts as a costumed heroine, even alongside Wally and his friends in the New Titans.
-They had been good to her in times of trouble, and they had sheltered her when her mother had cast her out of the only home she had ever known.
-Still, Frances was not eager to be a crime-fighter.
+They had been good to her in times of trouble, and they had sheltered her when her mother had cast her out of the only home she had ever known. (*) Still, Frances was not eager to be a crime-fighter.
 She wanted to be a normal young woman and nothing more.

 Wally had brought her to Gotham City for a purpose related to her loss of family.
-Her mother had rigidly held to the wrong and hurtful belief that her daughter’s powers marked her as one lost to evil and not worthy of belonging to their family.
-She had not spoken to her in months.
-Frances had been heartbroken by the loss of her mother, and since the loss was perhaps initiated by the deaths of her brother and father in a car accident which Frances alone survived, the girl was totally alone in the world.
+Her mother had rigidly held to the wrong and hurtful belief that her daughter’s powers marked her as one lost to evil and unworthy of belonging to their family.
+She hadn’t spoken to her in months.
+Frances had been heartbroken by the loss of her relationship with her mother, and since the loss was perhaps initiated by the deaths of her brother and father in a car accident that Frances alone survived, the girl was completely alone in the world.
 Wally had been all too aware of her need and her pain.
-He had been close to his parents and still was.
-He had been close to a loving aunt and uncle and mourned his separation from one and the loss of the other.
-He knew from growing up in Blue Valley that the sense of warmth and belonging that came from such a support group was a wonderful thing that many never knew.
-Thus, he had asked his best friend Dick Grayson to see if he could track down any remote Kane relations that Frances might come to know as family.
+He had been close to his parents and remained so.
+He’d also been close to a loving aunt and uncle who’d both died years apart, and mourned their loss.
+He knew from growing up in Blue Valley and from his time in the Teen Titans that the sense of warmth and belonging that came from such a support group was a wonderful thing that many never knew.
+Thus he had asked his longtime best friend Dick Grayson to see if he could track down any remote Kane relations that Frances might come to know as family.

-Dick replied, “I did call her via Bat-speed dial.”
+“I did call her via Bat-speed dial,” Dick had quipped.

 Wally grinned.
 “Like, yeah!
 She is happy to hear about you and is coming to Gotham.
 So, shall we?”

 She was a famous athlete, model, and spokeswoman.
 She enjoyed the sensation of knowing that she was physically at the top of her game.
-She had mastered tennis, gymnastics, martial arts, and was also secretly a whiz at the sciences as well.
+She had mastered tennis, gymnastics, and martial arts, and was also secretly a whiz at the sciences as well.
 Still, Betty wanted more.
-She had eagerly accepted Dick’s offer to meet this unknown relation, since she had a sense of loss since her Aunt Kathy had died.
-She had missed her old heroic career that seemed to fade away by her own choice far too soon.
-She had given up Bat-Girl for her tennis career.
-Now, she wondered if that had been a mistake.
+She had eagerly accepted Dick’s offer to meet this unknown relative, since she still felt the loss of her Aunt Kathy even years after she was killed by the League of Assassins. (*) She also missed her old heroic career that seemed to have faded away by her own choice far too soon. (*) She had given up being the original Bat-Girl for her tennis career and had inadvertently let that Janey-come-lately redhead to become the second Batgirl, eclipsing Betty’s own brief career almost entirely in the public eye so much that, when she briefly became Bat-Girl again while teaming up with Teen Titans West, most people assumed that she’d stolen the name. (*) Now, years after giving up her costumed crime-fighting career, she wondered if that had been a mistake.
 She sighed and fluffed her hair in the mirror, then answered the door.

-“Or not,” said Dick.
+“Or not,” laughed Dick.
 “You look great, Betty.
-Seems like only yesterday you were sporting your Bat-compact and tear gas powder puff.”
+Seems like only yesterday you were sporting your Bat-compact and tear-gas powder-puff.”

 She put one hand on her hip.
 “Well, a girl crime-fighter has to be prepared.
-Imagine, the Cobra is, like, trying to put the venom bite on you, and a bomb is ticking away… and your mascara is majorly smeared.”
-She laughed, “I’m teasing.
-You thought I was serious.
+Imagine, King Cobra and his Cobra Gang are, like, trying to put the venom bite on you, and a bomb is ticking away… and your mascara is majorly smeared.”
+She laughed.
+“I’m teasing.
+You thought I was serious, didn’t you?
 Some detective!”

 Dick smiled.
-“Betty, you know how sorry we were about Kathy.”
+“Betty, you know how sorry we all were about Kathy.”

 She nodded grimly.
 “Thank you.
 I miss her.
 She saw me as something more than, like, a pretty face or a party girl.”

-He patted her arm.
-“Frances needs family.
-You and she share a great great great grandfather or so, and she is hurting.
+Patting her arm, he said, “Frances needs family, too.
+You and she share a great-great-great-grandfather or something, and she is hurting.
 Her mom disowned her because she has magnetic powers.”

-Betty said, “Seriously, I’m glad to find a long-lost relation.”
+“Seriously, I’m glad to find a long-lost relation,” said Betty.